junjie-w/compliment-bot-action/README.md

 # compliment-bot-action

-This action generates a random, enthusiastic compliment with emojis on every push.
+This action generates a random, enthusiastic compliment with emojis on every push:)